 I spend a lot of time listening to music, normally really upbeat songs that I can shake a leg or two to.
 I have done two Self Love Playlists a collection of songs that promote self love, along with some songs that help lift my mood.

 I have found that organisation really helps with anxiety, but I tend not to be very organised.
 That’s where distracting myself comes in, instead of planning and organising I’ll end up doing something else to take my mind off it.

 Blogging has definitely helped, being able to release all my thoughts and feelings in a safe space has really eased my mind.
 Social media can be great for that also, and I have met some amazing people thanks to my blog and my instagram.
 But I still haven’t been able to give myself a much needed break from it all.
 I end up reinstalling apps an hour or two after deleting them.
 I think it’s because I feel like I’m missing out on something, but it’s doing more harm than good.
 Many of people have said too much of anything is bad, so balance is defiantly key.
 Also the lack of activities means I have way too much time on my hands lol.

 Doing nothing sometimes helps me.
 I just need days where I stay at home and chill.
 Other days I need to keep myself busy so that I’m not left alone with my thoughts, because that tends to be when the over thinking starts.

-People always think I'm weird when I say I like washing up, followed by "Do you want to do my washing then?".
-Washing dishes is strangely therapeutic for me, mix that with some load music and I'm in heaven lol.
-My family doesn't appreciate the out of tune singing, but them dishes are clean tho so..
+People always think I’m weird when I say I like washing up,it is normally followed by “Do you want to do my washing then?”.
+Washing dishes is strangely therapeutic for me, mix that with some load music and I’m in heaven lol.
+My family doesn’t appreciate the out of tune singing, but them dishes are clean though so..

 What does your self care routine look like?
 Do you have one?
 Am I the only one who find washing up therapeutic?
 Surely I can’t be the only one…